 When support is no longer necessary

 Once a child has achieved all of their targets and is working at the appropriate level, the amount of support will be reduced gradually.
-This will take place by retracing steps three to one, until support is no longer necessary.
 The pupil’s progress will continue to be monitored termly to ensure that they are not left without support prematurely.